h2nguyen/EDIParse/docs/architecture.md

 end note

 note right of Parser
-  Reusable library for parsing EDIFACT MSCONS messages Implements segment handlers
+  Reusable library for parsing EDIFACT messages (e.g., MSCONS, APERAK) Implements segment handlers
   Converts raw text to structured data
   Can be used independently in other projects end note

 note bottom of HttpApi
-  REST API for parsing MSCONS messages
-  Endpoints for text and file input
+  REST API for parsing EDIFACT messages (MSCONS, APERAK) Endpoints for text and file input
   Returns JSON text strings or downloadable JSON files end note

 note bottom of ParserPort
-  Interface for parsing MSCONS messages
+  Interface for parsing EDIFACT messages
   Abstracts the actual parser implementation
   Allows for different parser implementations end note